safellama/plexiglass/README.md

 ## What is Plexiglass?

-Plexiglass is a Python toolbox which supports pentesting against adversarial attacks in machine learning.
-It has two modules: LLMs and DNNs.
+Plexiglass is a Python toolbox designed for penetration testing against adversarial attacks in machine learning.
+This toolbox includes a command-line interface (CLI) tool named `plx`, and it can also be imported as a library in Python applications.

+Plexiglass's Python library has two modules: LLMs and DNNs.
 For LLMs, plexiglass uses [litellm](https://github.com/BerriAI/litellm) under the hood.

 We are working tirelessly to include more frameworks and attack/ defense mechanisms for testing.
 Please read our [docs](https://kortex-labs.github.io/plexiglass/build/html/index.html) for the latest updates.